-Funding will be made available to support Demonstrator schools and colleges through funding for the delivery of the EdTech strategy published in April 2019.
+Funding will be made available to support Demonstrator schools and colleges through funding for the delivery of the EdTech strategy.

 The successful Demonstrators will receive between £75,000 and £150,000 in grant funding to support the delivery of this programme.
 The level of funding made available to each Demonstrator will vary depending on the intensity of proposed activity and number of schools/college each provider will support.

 All expressions of interest should provide an overview of proposed expenditure against planned activity.
 Applicants should consider costs relating to resourcing backfill, travel and subsistence.

 The EdTech strategy made a series of commitments to help teachers and education leaders capitalise on technology to help reduce teacher workload, foster greater efficiencies, remove barriers to education and ultimately drive improvements in educational outcomes.

 The strategy set out a range of barriers to the effective use of technology and put forward commitments to help address the issues.
 This included actions to help support teachers and education leaders develop the skills and confidence to use technology, and a commitment to launch a network of Demonstrator schools and colleges to showcase good practice and leverage expertise across the sector through peer-to-peer support and training.